avijitliberty/cloud-native/content/cheatsheets/aws/observability.md

     * Custom Event buses: for your own applications
     * Event buses can be accessed by other AWS accounts
     * Rules: how to process the events (similar to CloudWatch Events)

+11. **Dashboards**:

+    * CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor resources in a single view, even those resources that are spread across different Regions.
+    * You can use CloudWatch dashboards to create customized views of the metrics and alarms for your AWS resources.

 ## X-Ray